Our submission deadline for the 2021-2022 school year is March 31, 2021.

 The IDA Rocky Mountain Branch provides Assistive Technology* grants to schools!
-Grants will be awarded to accredited Colorado K-12 educational institutions for assistive technology devices, services, and teacher training for students with dyslexia, language, and literacy challenges.
+Grants will be awarded to accredited Colorado, Utah and Wyoming K-12 educational institutions for assistive technology devices, services, and teacher training for students with dyslexia, language, and literacy challenges.
 Grants must be used for educational purposes.

 * The legal definition of assistive technology includes both assistive technology devices and services.
 An assistive technology device is any item, piece of equipment, or product system, whether acquired commercially off the shelf, modified, or customized, that is used to increase, maintain, or improve the functional capabilities of [individuals] with disabilities.
 [34 CFR 300.5] An assistive technology service means any service that directly assists [an individual] with a disability in the selection, acquisition, or use of an assistive technology device including training.
 [34CFR 300.6]

-The submission deadline is March 1, 2019.
-Grants will be awarded during the summer, with implementation for the 2019-2020 school year.
-Typical awards are $1000-$2500.
-Matching funds from PTO, PTA, or other school community groups are always welcome to increase the total of your grant request.
+The submission deadline is March 31, 2021.
+Grants are typically awarded during the early summer, with implementation for the following school year.
+Awards are often between $1000-$2500.
+Matching funds from PTO, PTA, or other school community groups are always welcome to help satisfy the total of your grant request.

 740 Yale Road

 A letter of grant acceptance must be signed by the applicant upon approval of the grant.
 Institutions receiving grants must return the Grant Evaluation Response Report included with the award by the next year’s due date.